-In previous generations, Sharpedo received sour, yet justified criticism for being a generally average offensive Pokemon.
-Because Sharpedo was so held back by its frailty, bad defensive typing, and small movepool, it didn't receive much positive input or usage, despite good offensive stats and decent base 95 Speed.
-While Sharpedo did receive a small blessing from the Dream World in the form of a new ability, Speed Boost, it still has issues when attempting to execute a successful sweep.
-It's definitely not an exaggeration to say that Sharpedo is one of the frailest fully evolved Pokemon in OU, who can be easily stopped by many bulky foes.
+In previous generations, Sharpedo received harsh, yet justified criticism for being a generally average offensive Pokemon.
+Because Sharpedo was so held back by its frailty, bad defensive typing, and small movepool, it didn't receive much positive attention or usage, despite its good offensive stats and decent base 95 Speed.
+While Sharpedo did receive a small blessing from the Dream World in the form of, Speed Boost, it still has issues when attempting to execute a successful sweep.
+It's definitely not an exaggeration to say that Sharpedo is one of the frailest fully evolved Pokemon viable in OU and can be easily stopped by many bulky foes.

-However, a blessing is a blessing; Sharpedo can actually make exceptional use of Speed Boost, which prevents Sharpedo from being revenge killed like it was in previous generations.
-Sharpedo's attacking stats are also in the range of other fierce attackers, such as Starmie and Landorus, making it a very dangerous sweeper and revenge killer in OU after obtaining Speed boosts.
-Sharpedo can tear through most teams provided it is intelligently played and receives sufficient support.
+However, a blessing is a blessing; Sharpedo can actually make exceptional use of Speed Boost, which prevents it from being revenge killed as easily as it was in previous generations.
+Sharpedo's attacking stats are also in the range of other fierce attackers, such as Starmie and Gyarados, making it a very dangerous sweeper and revenge killer in OU after obtaining Speed boosts.
 Overall, there's no better Pokemon to represent the phrase "eat or be eaten" than Sharpedo.

-Sharpedo's best uses of its high offensive stats, small movepool, and newest ability, Speed Boost, lie in a mixed attacking set.
-Speed Boost allows Sharpedo to bypass many Choice Scarf users after a few boosts, and with Sharpedo's powerful attacks taken into consideration, it will be difficult for the opposing team to eliminate Sharpedo without being severely hurt.
+Sharpedo's high offensive stats, good movepool, and ability, Speed Boost, make its mixed attacking set quite potent.
+Speed Boost allows Sharpedo to bypass many Choice Scarf users after a few boosts, and with Sharpedo's powerful attacks taken into consideration, it is difficult for the opposing team to eliminate without being severely hurt.
 After a Speed Boost, Sharpedo can also revenge kill many common OU Pokemon with the appropriate attack, including but not limited to Latios, Latias, Terrakion, and Starmie.

 Checks and Counters

-Sharpedo also must beware of switching in, as just about any neutral, or even resisted, attack will deal massive damage to it.
-Any form of passive damage, including sandstorm, hail, and entry hazards, will also severely limit Sharpedo's presence on the battlefield, cutting short its already-short lifespan.
+Sharpedo must also be wary of switching in, as just about any neutral, or even resisted, attack deals massive damage to it.
+Any form of passive damage, including sandstorm, hail, and entry hazards, also severely limits Sharpedo's presence on the battlefield, cutting short its already-brief lifespan.
 With Life Orb recoil added in, using prediction and switching in resistances will take out Sharpedo eventually.
 A final note is that sun severely diminishes Sharpedo's attacking power by weakening its Water-type STABs.
 With the sun, Pokemon with at least moderate bulk that are resistant to Sharpedo's Dark-type STABs can check it; Forretress and Scizor are decent checks under these conditions.